 For the SLR bundle packaging, it was important for us to inspire the consumer with the photography, and to evoke the emotion of having outstanding photography of capturing life’s special moments.
 We chose to showcase the items in the bundles on the pack, with the bonus items featured around the hero shot of the camera, in order to communicate the value of the offering.

 The Point-and-Shoot bundle packaging features photography of inspiring travel on pack, and communicates the “connected” features of the product, to reassure the consumer that they can use this camera to post to their social networks on the go.

 A Design for All Seasons: We later designed a seasonal bundle pack of accessory items that comes in a portfolio case; an inspired gift for the budding camera enthusiast.
 We elevated the perception of the packaging to make the product feel more expensive, so that it is something that someone would feel proud to give.

 Understanding Ink: We also designed ink cartridge packaging for Canon, for their bulk retail offering.
 There were several critical required elements, the most important of which is the code, which consumers shop by first.
 We wanted to quickly separate the Canon ink visually from their after-market competitors and did so by including a dominant red band across the packaging.
-We also wanted to emphasize the quality of genuine, authentic Canon ink which we did through the use of photo montages of with brightly coloured animals exploding out of an ink spray.
+We also wanted to emphasize the quality of genuine, authentic Canon ink which we did through the use of images of brightly coloured animals in their natural setting.
 These images capture the spirit of Canon’s digital reproduction quality in a way that is fun and engaging.